 Our instructor, Randy, was outstanding.
 He had clubs and golf carts ready to go upon our arrival and was so kind and generous with his knowledge and time—attending to each of us: two adults, an about-to-be 10-year-old and a 7-year-old.
 We all enjoyed the clinic and learned a lot.
 Randy even finished by giving the kids alignment sticks and souvenir golf balls.
 It was a fantastic experience.

 We followed that with an early lunch at the clubhouse restaurant, Lightburn’s, which featured light, fresh fare and was lovely.

 The remainder of our stay was mostly unscheduled fun.
 We enjoyed the pool, aquabikes, the recreation room, and more.

 The staff was always accommodating and friendly.
 Our kids enjoyed the cleaning staff arranging their stuffed animals each day.

-We did experience a few minor snafus at The Stonewall Resort—our room key suddenly stopped working at one point, but was quickly fixed.
-Neither the paddle boats or lake cruise were operational, which we found disappointing.
+We did experience a few minor issues at The Stonewall Resort.
+Our room key suddenly stopped working at one point but was quickly fixed.
+Neither the paddle boats nor lake cruise was operational, which we found disappointing.

-Though not as luxurious as the resort website, perhaps, portrays, The Stonewall Resort is a fantastic choice for a long weekend family adventure centering on outdoor fun and togetherness.
-If you’ve got a gofer in your midst, all the better.
+Though not as luxurious as the resort website, perhaps, portrays, the Stonewall Resort is a fantastic choice for a long weekend family adventure centering on outdoor fun and togetherness.
+If you’ve got a golfer in your party, all the better.